Profiles of Women of EPA: Justina Fugh

 What brought you to EPA?

 Both of my parents emigrated from China to the United States.
-My father was a lawyer in the US Army.
+My father was a lawyer who was the first Chinese American to become a general in the US Army and who retired as The Judge Advocate General.
 He instilled in me a keen commitment to public service.
-Given that my parents had paid for my college education at a private school, I committed to pay my own way through law school.
+Given that my parents and financial aid had provided for my college education at a private school, I committed to pay my own way through law school.
 I went to school at night and worked during the day for an environmental law firm.
+Of course, my parents helped and allowed me to live at home while attending school.
 I was impressed by the caliber of EPA attorneys I met while I was at the firm.
 Upon graduation, I committed to join them.

 What type of work do you do at EPA?